VH-Tech/Rubber-Ducky/README.md

 3. Download and modify payload.ps1 by changing the IP address of your host machine and the port you choose earlier.
 4. You now need to host the payload on a web server so it can be downloaded on the Windows computer.
 There are many ways to do this, but for anyone who wants a quick and easy solution you can host a php web server from the linux terminal like this: sudo php -S 0.0.0.0:80 -t /directory/to/folder/of/powershellScript/
 ![](https://github.com/VH-Tech/Rubber-Ducky/blob/master/php.png)
-5. Download and edit the Reverse_Shell.ino DigiSpark script to change the IP address where the ps1 powershell script is hosted and compile and load Reverse_Shell.ino to your DigiSpark.
+5. Download and edit the reverse_Shell.ino DigiSpark script to change the IP address where the ps1 powershell script is hosted and compile and load Reverse_Shell.ino to your DigiSpark.
-<br><i>**See Linux.mkv to see how it works on linux system</i>
+<br><i>**See linux.mp4 to see how it works on linux system</i>

 On the Windows machine:
 Plug in the Rubber-Ducky and enjoy your reverse shell on the host machine!<br>